Digital Meaning

 3. Practice Makes Perfect

 Players that consistently get on base spend a lot of time at the batting cages.
-Honing in on the perfect swing takes practice—just like your social media strategy.
-Luckily, there are some simple but effective tactics you can implement that will yield significant.engagement results over time.
+Honing in on the perfect swing takes practice - just like your social media strategy.
+Luckily, there are some simple but effective tactics you can implement that will yield significant results over time.

 Here are some social goals to focus on this year.

-• Mention others in a meaningful way in company posts to expose content to a larger portion of the total addressable audience.
-This strategy allows you to leverage their influence and with the right message, they’re more likely to share or retweet your post.
+- Mention others in a meaningful way in company posts to expose content to a larger portion of the total addressable audience.
+This strategy taps into B2B influencer marketing, and with the right message, mentioned influencers are likely to engage.
 For example, Ultra Clean Technology courted a royal endorsement through a smart mention.

-• Keep your finger on the pulse of social engagement.
+- Keep your finger on the pulse of social engagement.
 Pay continual attention to how your posts perform and note any upticks in engagement.
-This gives you the opportunity to rapidly experiment by replicating the content type, posting time, or subject matter to see what’s resonating with your audience—and adjust your editorial calendar accordingly.
+This creates space to rapidly experiment by replicating the content type, posting time, or subject matter to see what resonates with your audience - and adjust your editorial calendar accordingly.

 Marketing is all about showing up deliberately and consistently, making small, informed changes over time and noting what your audience responds to.